Al Kennedy, Author at Comics Should Be Good! @ Comic Book Resources - Page 2 of 4

-As is our normal modus operandi, we want to know what you think about any of the things we’ve discussed, including (but not limited to):
+As usual, we want to know what you think about the issues we’ve discussed, including (but not limited to):

 Let us know what you think, in the comments below, on Twitter, via email or on our Facebook fan page.